-Although this site launched a few months ago, I wanted to take some time to learn about it and test it out.
+Although this site launched a few years ago, I haven’t used it very much until now.
 It was easy to navigate because it looked so similar to another free eBook site, Epic!
 Books for Kids.
 If you haven’t yet tried the Epic site, you can read about it in a previous post.
 If you are already familiar with Epic ebooks, then I hope I will be able to save you some time as I compare the two sites.
+They do look similar, but there are a few key differences that teachers, parents and students should know about.

 Reading IQ Ebooks Available at Home

-Reading IQ offers students free access to their ebooks at home, something that Epic has not offered in the past.
-However when I tested out the Epic student access at home, I was able to access my Epic classroom as a student, so maybe that has changed.
+Reading IQ offers students free access to their ebooks at home, something that Epic does not offer.
 Reading IQ and Epic both offer free apps as well as online access from a laptop or other internet-connected device.
 Both apps allowed me to access their respective ebook libraries as a student.
-So, even though initially Reading IQ may have been the only site to offer free home access, Epic is now appearing to offer free home access as well if teachers send an email to parents of students during the extended school closure.
-(Update) Well, that is a win for the students for sure!

 Easy Online Classroom Setup